changdev0811/react-firebase/README.md

 };
 ```

-This is my firebase config
+This is my firebase config.
 You could replace it to your firebase key.
 In firebase database, you need to create users, scores, services collection.